brockwc/SEI-For-UX/README.md

     color: white;
 }
 ```

-This site may not be pretty, but that's where you come in!
+This site may not be pretty, but it's a start!
 When you have some time, continue to play around with the HTML and CSS to get things to move the way you want.
-You will find out really fast that manipulting elements take a lot of practice.
-This is why it is so important that when designs come in to the developer that information like margin sizes and padding can really speed along development.
-The less guess work a developer has to do on sizing the more he can focus on his code.

-Overall, CSS is a tricky thing to master.
-Even seasoned front-end engineers run into their own CSS issues from time to time.
+You will find out really fast that manipulating elements takes a lot of practice but is highly rewarding when it finally looks how you want it to.
+CSS in particular is a tricky thing to master.
+Even seasoned front-end engineers run into their own CSS issues all the time.
+Writing CSS often feels like this:

 ![css](https://2.bp.blogspot.com/-41v6n3Vaf5s/UeRN_XJ0keI/AAAAAAAAN2Y/YxIHhddGiaw/s1600/css.gif)

-There are so many CSS properties it is impossible to memorize them all.
-Developers often look at documentation to find what they are looking for.
+## Documentation for Further Reading

 [CSS MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS)